Government accused of ‘weakening’ Online Safety Bill as it axes key measures

 Government accused of ‘weakening’ Online Safety Bill as it removes ‘legal but harmful’ requirement

-Ministers ‘snatching defeat from the jaws of victory’ in face of free speech concerns over long-delayed plans to police the internet
+Ministers accused of ‘snatching defeat from the jaws of victory’ in face of free speech concerns

 The government has removed measures from its Online Safety Bill which would have forced social media sites to take down material designated “legal but harmful”, in what Labour called a “major weakening” of the legislation.

-Some Conservative MPs had previously warned that the axed measures could threaten free speech and could lead to “political censorship”, and culture secretary Michelle Donelan argued on Monday that removing these aspects of the much-delayed bill would help to finally get it “into law”.
+Some Conservative MPs had previously warned that the axed measures could threaten free speech and could lead to “political censorship”.

+Culture secretary Michelle Donelan argued that removing these aspects of the much-delayed bill would help to finally get it “into law”.

 But the Samaritans warned the removal of the measures was “a hugely backwards step” and accused the government of “snatching defeat from the jaws of victory” before the bill returns to parliament next week.